 Setting up email notifications with SQL Server Agent

-Email notifications for backup jobs using the SQL Server Agent are usually setup when creating the backup job.
-For this you have to have SQL Server Agent service running.
+Email notifications for backup jobs using the SQL Server Agent are usually set up when creating the backup job.
+For this, you have to have SQL Server Agent service running.
 One way to check that is to open up Services by going to Start -> All Programs -> Windows Administrative Tools -> Services.
-Note that this may differ slightly from operating system to operating system.
+Note that this may differ slightly from the operating system to the operating system.
 Another way is to search for Services using your operating system’s search feature.
 When opened, scroll to find SQL Server Agent (Server_name), and check if it’s running.
-If not, right click the service and click on Start or press Start in the top left corner of the window
+If not, right-click the service and click on Start or press Start in the top left corner of the window

-Alternative way of starting SQL Server Agent is through SSMS’s Object Explorer.
-For the server upon which email notifications for backup jobs should be setup, right click on SQL Server Agent and click on Start to start the service.
+An alternative way of starting SQL Server Agent is through SSMS’s Object Explorer.
+For the server upon which email notifications for backup jobs should be set up, right-click on SQL Server Agent and click on Start to start the service.
 In the window that appears, asking whether we are sure to start the agent, click on Yes and the service will proceed to start.

 After that, proceed to make a new job by expanding the SQL Server Agent, right clicking on the folder Jobs and clicking on New Job…

 For the sake of conciseness of this article, the procedure of creating regular scheduled backup jobs is explained thoroughly in this article.
-In this article only the email notification for backup jobs wil be addressed
+In this article, only the email notification for backup jobs will be addressed

 In the New Job window, click on Notifications tab in the navigation pane.
 There, check the box near E-mail, from the first dropdown menu choose the operator, from the second, choose when to notify: When the job succeeds notifies the operator via email notification if the backup job has completed successfully, When the job fails notifies the operator via email notification for backup jobs if the job has failed and When the job completes notifies the operator via email notification for backup job when the job is completed, successfully or not.
 After selecting that, press OK to update the already created job, or continue creating the job by selecting any of the tabs in the navigation pane